 The Quran was written down 600 years after Jesus’ crucifixion by men who never met Jesus and who lived 700+ miles away.

 Well, I think you can see why I, and the majority of the world’s historians, have decided the New Testament account of Jesus’ life is by far the more trustworthy account of Jesus’ life.
 The Quran’s insistence that Jesus was never crucified is a fatal error that destroys its credibility.

 4. The Quran Has Many Internal Inconsistencies.

 Here are just a couple of examples . . .

 • The Quran teaches that Noah and all of his family survived the flood in one place (Quran 21:76), but in another place it states that one of Noah’s sons drowned (Quran 11:42-43)

 • The Quran states that Pharaoh drowned while chasing the Israelites (Quran 28:40, 17:103, 43:55) but in another place, it says he survived (10:90-92).

 There are more than a hundred of these kinds of internal inconsistencies in the Quran.
 Click here for more.

-5. There are No Good Reasons to Accept the Quran as Authoritative.
+5. There are No Good Reasons to Trust the Quran.